On this page

 - a New Zealand passport holder who has been a resident in Australia for more than six months, or

-- a person who holds a visa that is identified by Training Services NSW as being eligible.
+- a person who holds a visa that is identified by Training Services as being eligible.
 For further information, see Citizenship and residency status requirements to undertake apprenticeship or traineeship

 2.2 People holding existing qualifications